TEDxAuckland/tedx-auckland-site/src/_events/november-2020.md

 We have an incredible line up of 5 speakers and a 5 course dinner.
 With only 150 places available, get in quick to be a part of it.

-Please join us at Whoa\!
+Join us at Whoa\!
 Studios on Saturday 14th November 2020 for a night you’ll never forget in a year you’d like to forget.

 **Timetable**<br>4pm - Guests to arrive at Whoa\!
 Studios greeted with drinks<br>5pm - 5:50pm: Session 1<br>*5:50 - 6:20pm Break*<br>6:20pm - 7pm Session 2